Why Are Most A/B Test Results A Lie?

 Are most A/B test results illusory?

 In a report on A/B testing Martin Goodson at Qubit suggests that “most A/B winning test results are illusory”.
 Andre Morys at Web Arts goes even further and argues that “90% of test results are a lie.”
-If their estimates are correct then a lot of decisions are being made based upon invalid experiments and this might help explain why many non-CRO managers are sceptical about the sustainability of A/B test results.
+If their estimates are correct then a lot of decisions are being made based upon invalid A/B test results.
+Does this explain why many non-CRO managers are sceptical about the sustainability of A/B test results?

 So, why are some A/B test results invalid and what can we do about it?